Post

 Seriously, do this right now.
 Open a terminal.
 If your frontend uploads files to S3 using Cognito, run through this checklist:

-ListBucketscoped to a prefix, or can guests list the entire bucket? - Is
+• Is ListBucket scoped to a prefix, or can guests list the entire bucket?

 1